FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 7. Toxicology, Safety & Exposure Considerations

-Risk profiles are similar for both food and fragrance applications, with caffeine content being the primary consideration.
+Risk profiles are similar for both food and fragrance applications, with no major safety concerns identified.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature